-The following table sets out particulars of the compensation plans and individual compensation arrangements under which equity securities of the Company are authorized for issuance as of December 31, 2022:
+The following table sets out particulars of the compensation plans and individual compensation arrangements under which equity securities of the Company are authorized for issuance as of December 31, 2023.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by securityholders 19,320,900 \$0.81 8,162.694 Equity compensation plans not approved by securityholders (1) Nil Nil Nil Total 19,320,900 \$0.81 8,162,694
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted-average exercise price of outstanding options, warrants and rights (2) Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by securityholders 18,820,000 \$0 70 12,721,586 Equity compensation plans not approved by securityholders Nil Nil Nil Total 18,820,000 \$0.70 12,721,586

-(1) At December 31, 2022, the Company had a "rolling" Stock Option Plan, a Restricted Share Unit Plan and a Performance Share Unit Plan, that collectively reserved 10% of the Company's outstanding Common Shares from time to time for issuance.
+- (1) At December 31, 2023, the Company had a "rolling" Stock Option Plan, a Restricted Share Unit Plan and a Performance Share Unit Plan, that collectively reserved 10% of the Company's outstanding Common Shares from time to time for issuance. - (2) U.S. dollar amounts have been converted to Canadian dollars using an exchange rate of one U.S. dollar equals 1.3226 of one Canadian dollar, based on the average daily exchange rate on December 29, 2023 as published by the Bank of Canada.